cwlum/dark-mode-toggle-userscript/README.md

 ### Button Position
 *   **Position:** The position of the toggle button on the screen.
 *   **Offset X/Y:** The horizontal/vertical offset of the toggle button from the edge of the screen (in pixels).
+*   **Settings Button Visibility & Offset:** Show or hide the gear icon and adjust its horizontal offset.
-*   **Settings Button Offset:** Adjust the position of the settings button on the screen.
+*   **Settings Button Anchor:** Pin the gear to the top, center, or bottom edge with a custom vertical offset.

 ### Device Optimization
 *   **Enable Device Optimization:** Automatically adjust performance based on device capabilities.